-Day of surgery
+Day 0 - Day of surgery

 Admission - When you present at the admissions centre a clerk will check your paperwork with you.
-A nurse will complete your admission by going through some more paperwork with you, check your vital signs, tell you when to get changed into the hospital gown, and checking your hip and clipping the hair if required.
+A nurse will complete your admission by going through more paperwork, checking your vital signs, changing you into a hospital gown, checking your hip and clipping hair if required.
 They will give you a pair of anti-thrombotic stockings to wear if your surgeon requests them.

-Your surgery - You will leave the admission area and go to 'holding bay' in the theatres.
+Your surgery - You will leave the admission area and go to "holding bay" in the theatres.
 You may have seen your anaesthetist prior or you may see them here.
-You then go into the anaesthetic bay, then to the operating theatre and then to recovery.
+You then go into the anaesthetic bay, the operating theatre and recovery.
 This process takes at least 3 hours with a minimum of 1 hour of this being in recovery.
-No visitors can see you throughout these hours.
+No visitors can see you throughout this time.

-Return to the ward - You will be brought back to the ward once your vital signs are all stable; you are not reporting large amounts of pain; you are awake and you are not nauseated.
-You will have an IDC (indwelling catheter) which will drain the urine from your bladder into a bag, a drain coming from your wound which drains excess blood from the wound, a dressing over the operation site and a cannula (drip) usually in one arm which is giving you fluids and antibiotics.
+Return to the ward - You will be brought back to the ward once you are awake, your vital signs are stable, and your pain and nausea are controlled.
+Your attachments might include an IDC (indwelling catheter) which will drain the urine from your bladder into a bag and a drain coming from your wound which drains excess blood.
+There will be a dressing over the operation site and a cannula (drip) in one arm which is giving you fluids and antibiotics.
 The drip can also be used to give you other medications.
 You may also have an abduction pillow between your legs which will prevent you from crossing your legs while in bed.
-The nurse will roll you using a 'hip roller' to support and protect your new hip.
+The nurse will roll you using a "hip roller" to support and protect your new hip.